A growing issue

-We’ve been grappling with the role of carbon off-setting in our own work for some time.
-There are many reasons to do so, including the fundamental need to reduce fossil fuel use.
-Another major limitation is that the available research and data for calculating CO2 sequestration in trees is uncertain.
-So many factors influence it, including species, climate, altitude, soil, the local ecology and so on.
-How all these factors interact is no-where near fully understood.
+We’ve been grappling with the role of carbon off-setting in our own work for some time, not least because the fundamental need is to reduce fossil fuel use rather then ‘off-set’.
+Moreover, the available research and data for calculating CO2 sequestration in trees is uncertain.
+So many factors influence sequestration, including species, climate, altitude, soil, the local ecology and so on, and how all these factors interact is no-where near fully understood.
 That said, tree and forests do convert CO2 into carbon in biomass.

-Our model generates a conservative estimate and is limited to specific regions and planting configurations.
+Our approach to building a model is therefore conservative and limited to specific regions and planting configurations.
 To calculate CO2 sequestration, we use values and formulas provided by the IPCC’s Guidelines for National Greenhouse Gas Inventories (Vol. 4).
 Our model is only valid for forest restoration projects in African Montane Tropical Systems, such as many of our sites in Kenya and Uganda.
 We assume 1,000 trees per hectare, 85% survival rate, and limit the annual sequestration rate to a 20y growing period.

 How much CO2 per tree?

 Using our model, our business partners can state that each tree planted sequesters 14.7kg of CO2 each year for 20 years.
 A company which supports the planting of 100,000 trees each year would therefore reduce their annual carbon footprint by 1,470 tonnes.
 That’s 29,400 tonnes over 20 years – a significant contribution for a company.